 After this great massacre, the remaining castles and towns of the region submitted without resistance as the crusaders advanced.
 However, the crusaders lost the support of the local Catholic population and thus became a hated occupying force.
 The war became protracted (20 years), and eventually the French king entered the war and took control over the Languedoc.
 The Inquisition, led by the Dominicans, then proceeded to hunt down any remaining heretics.

 Another Dominican tradition relates how an apparition of the Virgin Mary appeared to Dominic at the church of Prouille in 1214.
-She give him a rosary and told him to "Pray my Psalter and teach it to your people.
+She gave him a rosary and told him to "Pray my Psalter and teach it to your people.
 That prayer will never fail."
-Dominic was told that if he did as instructed, the heresy of the Albigensians would be dispelled
+Dominic was told that if he did as instructed the heresy of the Albigensians would be dispelled

 Local resistance continued.
 The Cathar church was still able to operate and oppose the Inquisition that continued to run through the Languedoc.
 The Castle Montségur was a fortress built atop a steep, wooded hill, and enjoyed symbolic and strategic importance as a safe haven and headquarters for the Cathars.
 The fight against the Catholic church and the French forces was mostly one of peaceful resistance, but there were a small number angry enough, and willing to engage in fighting.

-In May, 1243, two representatives of the Inquisition, William Arnald and Stephen de Saint-Thibéry, as well as their companions and retinue were murdered by about fifty men from Montségur.
+In May of 1243, two representatives of the Inquisition, William Arnald and Stephen de Saint-Thibéry, as well as their companions and retinue were murdered by about fifty men from Montségur.
 This event led to the decision to send a royal military expedition to eliminate the stronghold.

 Terms of surrender were quickly decided on, whereby all the people in the castle were allowed to leave except those who would not renounce their Cathar faith, primarily the perfecti.
 A two-week truce was declared, and those last two weeks were spent praying and fasting.